Santa Cruz Public Libraries'

 Early Literacy Foundations (ELF) builds skills among early care and education professionals to promote strong literacy and language foundations for young children.
 Includes coursework, coaching, The Starlight Infant/Toddler Program, Raising a Reader, Summer Pre K Academy, Transition to Kindergarten and A Family Place at the Santa Cruz Public Library.

 Families Together provides an alternative way for Santa Cruz County to respond to reports of abuse and neglect received by Family and Children's Services.
-Santa Cruz Community Counseling Center (SCCCC) and HSD are the lead agencies for Families Together whose goal is to protect children from maltreatment and support healthy child development.
+Encompass Community Services and HSD are the lead agencies for Families Together whose goal is to protect children from maltreatment and support healthy child development.

 School Readiness includes Early Care and Education (ECE), Parenting and Family Support, Health and Social Services, Schools Readiness for Children and Families and Program Infrastructure, Evaluation and Administration.